ccls/sequencing/README.md

 ( No longer including Trinity.
 Installation of it is straight forward. ) ( No longer including Blast.
-Installation of it is straight forward. )
+Installation of it is straight forward. ) ( No longer including Blat.
+Now part of Kent Utils and installation of it is straight forward. ) ( No longer including Bowtie.
+Latest version is a MacPort. )

 [RINS Package](http://khavarilab.stanford.edu/resources.html)